 Then I thought: "Maybe I can be a teacher."
 So in 2001 I got a job as an after-school teacher and liked it.
 Since then, I've worked in schools all over the city, from preschool to 8th grade.
 This is what I want for my second career.

 In 2007 I earned a teaching credential from New College of California, then spent four years as a remedial reading and math teacher at Mission Dolores Catholic School and a preschool teacher at the Letterman Digital Arts Center.
-Since fall 2011 I've been working as an after-school baking and music teacher at San Francisco Friends School and a preschool teacher at Early Steps Family Child Care.
+Since fall 2011 I've been working as an after-school baking and vegetarian cooking teacher at San Francisco Friends School and as a private reading tutor and English instructor in my home office.